Business launch: Vladimir Vasilko and Sergei Litvin set up a company focused on small-scale wholesale of food products.

 New initiative in e-commerce: dry food and non-food online platform Gipermall.by.

 The Company receives corporate credit ratings from Fitch and S&P on par with that of the sovereign.
 Eurotorg successfully debuts on international capital markets, placing a USD 350 million Eurobond on the Irish Stock Exchange.

-Active expansion of Euroopt grocery stores in underpenetrated rural areas.
+Development of Euroopt grocery stores in underpenetrated rural areas.